PaulKinlan/paul.kinlan.me/content/en/2019-03-11-object-detection-and-augmentation.markdown

   <img src="/images/2019-03-11-object-detection-and-augmentation.jpeg">
 </figure>

 It got me thinking a lot.
-This toolkit (and ones like it) use API's that are broadly available on the Web (unlike Chrome's Shape Detection API), so we can reach billions of users with these experiences relatively easily, and we can now do so safely and consistently across the web.
-That means we can build the fun snapchat-esque face filter apps without having users install MASSIVE apps that harvest huge amount of data from the users device (because there is no underlying access to the system).
+This toolkit for Object Detection (and ones like it) use API's that are broadly available on the Web specifically Camera access, WebGL and WASM, which unlike Chrome's Shape Detection API (which is only in Chrome and not consistent across all platforms that Chrome is on) can be used to build rich experiences easily and reach billions of users with a consistent experience across all platforms.

+Augmentation is where it gets interesting (and really what I wanted to show off in this post) and where you need middleware libraries that are now coming to the platform, we can build the fun snapchat-esque face filter apps without having users install MASSIVE apps that harvest huge amount of data from the users device (because there is no underlying access to the system).

 Outside of the fun demos, it's possible to solve very advanced use-cases quickly and simply for the user, such as: